Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 4.4 Definitions

-A complete list of definitions relevant to this procedure is contained within Section 2: Master Data Management.
+A complete list of definitions relevant to this manual is contained within Section 2: Master Data Management.

-A further list of definitions specifically relevant to this procedure is included below:
+A further list of definitions specifically relevant to this manual is included below:

 Term Definition